 - 1. Knowledge of a visit-by-visit clinical workflow for indirect restorations, from initial appointment to final review; - 2.
 A working knowledge of the inter-relationship of hue, value, chroma and other factors in colour matching for restorative dentistry; - 3.
 An understanding of the importance of correct lighting for accurate shade selection and colour mapping; - 4.
-A system for evaluating, recording and communicating internal colour effects in the natural dentition; - 5.
+A system for evaluating, recording, and communicating internal colour effects in the natural dentition; - 5.
 A reliable method for shade selection; - 6.
-An appreciation of the differences in physical, aesthetic and biomechanical properties of current all-ceramic restorations; - 7.
-An understanding of clinical ceramic material selection, preparation design and luting cement selection based on these properties. - 8.
-Knowledge of different preparation techniques for veneer cases and an understanding of how tooth preparations can be influenced by the desired outcome and the material chosen; - 9.
-Knowledge of chairside direct temporisation techniques; - 10.
+An appreciation of the differences in physical, aesthetic, and biomechanical properties of current all-ceramic restorations: - 7.
+Knowledge of different preparation techniques for veneer cases and an understanding of how tooth preparations can be influenced by the desired outcome and the material chosen; - 8.
+Knowledge of chairside direct temporisation techniques; - 9.
 Understanding of cementation techniques.